♫ Listening to: F.U. #8 by Tacocat ♫

 Vegan Peanut Butter Filling / Frosting Directions

-Whisk the earth balance, peanut butter, and vanilla using a stand mixer or a handheld electric mixer.
+Whisk the vegan butter, peanut butter, and vanilla using a stand mixer or a handheld electric mixer.

 Sift in a cup of the powdered sugar, adding a tablespoon of plant-based milk when it gets too thick.
 If it’s still too thick, add another tablespoon of nondairy milk.